open-tale/open-tale.github.io/_docs/05-skills.md

 #### Heavy Shot

-* The maximum distance is equal to 5 + Dexterity, in meters.
+* The maximum distance is equal to 5 + Dexterity, in du.

 * If the SP is higher than the target's Defense, the target receives damage equal to the difference between the SP and the target's Defense with a bonus of